Lymphatus/caesium-v3/README.md

 you store, send, and share digital pictures by dramatically reducing their file size while preserving visual quality.
 The application supports JPG, PNG, WebP and TIFF formats, as well as batch processing, resizing, and much more.

-Caesium v3 is a complete rewrite using [Tauri](https://tauri.app/) and a React-based interface.
+Caesium Image Compressor v3 is a complete rewrite using [Tauri](https://tauri.app/) and a React-based interface.

 ## Features